 Keeping internal product documentation up to date requires continuous effort.
 As software, processes, and strategies evolve, documentation can quickly become outdated.
 Ensuring that documents reflect the most current information can be a time-consuming task.

-Making documentation accessible to all relevant team members is crucial.
+It is crucial to make documentation accessible to all relevant team members.
 Yet, in larger organizations or those with distributed teams, ensuring that everyone has easy access to the right documents can be a challenge.
 This is especially true when documentation is scattered across various platforms or folders.

 💡Pro tip: Employees should always use the company workspace to access internal documentation, even when someone leaves the company.
 Google Workspace or Microsoft SharePoint can provide a unified space for documentation storage and access, regardless of team location.